 Breakfast for Lunch

-- Sausage Pancake Muffins into mini sized muffins (just use a mini muffin pan and reduce the baking time by about 4-5 minutes)
+- Sausage Pancake Muffins made into mini-sized muffins (just use a mini muffin pan and reduce the baking time by about 4-5 minutes)

-Not only are these great for lunch, but they can also be stored for grab and go breakfasts as well.
+Not only are these great for lunch, but they can also be stored for grab-and-go breakfasts as well.
 The muffins can be eaten cold or microwaved for 30-45 seconds until warm.

 I hope that you will give some of these Lunch boxes a try!
 As I mentioned, feel free to customize them to suit your family's taste buds and budget.

-These will all keep in the fridge for a week, so you can make them all on the weekend for quick grab and go options.
+These will all keep in the fridge for a week, so you can make them all on the weekend for quick grab-and-go options.

-I can't wait to hear how you and your kids like these Homemade Lunchables!
+I can't wait to hear how you and your family like these Homemade Lunchables!
 Be sure to leave me a comment and let me know which ones you try and how it goes!
 Also, be sure to tag @thismomsmenu and hashtag #thismomsmenu on Instagram!